10mm vs 9mm: Is Bigger Really Better?

-As a personal protection round, 9mm is just as effective in the real world, cheaper to shoot ($10 a box vs $20+ a box) and easier on the shooter.
-Again, against humans.
+As a personal protection round, 9mm is just as effective in the real world, easier on the shooter and cheaper.

 As mentioned above, 10mm has less drop at distance, and can be loaded a whole heck of a lot hotter.
 In any application where those things matter, meaning outdoor applications, 10mm vs 9mm is decided wholly in favor of the bigger bullet.

 10mm vs 9mm: 9mm Wins For Concealed Carry, 10mm Wins For A Do It All Round

 As far as concealed carry goes, 10mm vs 9mm is firmly in favor of the smaller round.

 It's easier to shoot.
 It's cheaper. ($10 per box of 50 FMJ vs $25 per box of 50 FMJ.)
 If you shoot a lot, it's going to be easier on you.
 If you aren't an experienced shooter, it's going to be a lot less taxing on you.
 With good ammunition, and if you do your job as a shooter, it's perfectly suited for defensive applications.

 If you don't shoot competitively or events where power factor is involved, and you don't live in bear country, there is no real reason you need a 10mm.

 Granted, if you WANT a 10mm...go ahead!
 Practicality isn't EVERYTHING, after all.
 There's nothing wrong with wanting one just because you want one.